-Scranton, PA 266 miles

-Springfield, MA 384 miles

-Syracuse, NY 156 miles

-Toronto, Ontario 100 miles

-Utica, NY 199 miles

-Washington, DC 405 miles

-Wilmington, DE 418 miles
+Scranton, PA Springfield, MA Syracuse, NY Toronto, Ontario Utica, NY Washington, DC Wilmington, DE 266 miles 384 miles 156 miles 100 miles 199 miles 405 miles 418 miles

 History and Identity

 Daemen College is a private, non-sectarian, co-educational, comprehensive college in Amherst, New York.
 Its attractive suburban location offers convenient access to the cultural amenities of metropolitan Buffalo and the scenic outdoor recreation areas of Western New York, the Niagara Frontier, and the Great Lakes.
 In addition, the college is near Canada, with cosmopolitan Toronto in easy driving distance.